OpenDataServices/flatten-tool/docs/userguide.rst

 ------------------------

 By default, Flatten Tool now prints its output to stdout.
-If you want it to instead write its output to a file you can use the `-o` option.
+If you want it to write its output to a file instead, you can use the `-o` option.

 Here's the same example, this time writing its output to `unflattened.json`: